Internet and Mobile Banking will be offline for scheduled maintenance from 7pm Saturday 23 November to 6am Sunday 24 November 2024.

 Originally from South Gippsland, Annabel is thrilled to be meeting so many new people from across the region thanks to the Rabo Client Council.

-“The Riverina is such a broad area, and our client council region spans from Young to the border region, so it’s nice to have an opportunity to meet people from a range of different areas and commodities within the group.”
+“The Riverina is such a broad area, and our client council region spans from northern and central Victoria to the border region, so it’s nice to have an opportunity to meet people from a range of different areas and commodities within the group.”

 As a Rabo Client Council member, Annabel is required to attend a number of meetings annually, as well as the community initiatives on offer.